Season 1, episode 3: “Kill Me Now”

 RORY: Mencken’s Chrestomathy.

-— The word chrestomathy can refer to either “a volume of selected passages or stories of an author” or “a selection of passages used to help learn a language” (Merriam-Webster).
-While Mencken is also known for The American Language (1919), a multi-volume study of US English, his Chrestomathy clearly refers to the former definition.
+- The word “chrestomathy” can refer to either “a selection of passages used to help learn a language” or “a volume of selected passages or stories of an author” (Merriam-Webster).
+Mencken is also known for The American Language (1919), a multi-volume study of US English, but his Chrestomathy obviously refers to the latter definition.

 BABETTE: He must have been meowing for an hour, but Morey was playing some Thelonious on the Steinway.

-— Thelonious Monk (1917-1982) was a US jazz pianist and composer.
-Many of his compositions, including “‘Round Midnight,” “Blue Monk,” and “Straight, No Chaser,” are now in the standard jazz repertoire.
-He “is the second-most-recorded jazz composer after Duke Ellington” (Wikipedia).
+- Thelonious Monk (1917-1982) was a US jazz pianist and composer.
+Many of his compositions, including “‘Round Midnight,” “Blue Monk,” and “Straight, No Chaser,” are now jazz standards.
+He is the second-most recorded jazz composer after Duke Ellington.

-— This song is a jazz standard with music by De Paul and lyrics by Cahn.
-Originally published in 1953, it has been recorded by many artists, with Dinah Washington’s rendition being one of the most notable.
-Her 1954 version was inducted into the Grammy Hall of Fame in 1999.
+- This song is a jazz standard with music by De Paul and lyrics by Cahn.
+Originally published in 1953, it has been recorded by many artists, with Dinah Washington’s 1954 rendition being one of the most notable; it was inducted into the Grammy Hall of Fame in 1999.

 RORY: That Madonna and Sean Penn should get remarried?

-— Madonna (born Madonna Louise Ciccone, 1958) is a US singer, songwriter, and actress, and Sean Penn (born 1960) is a US actor and filmmaker.
+- Madonna (born Madonna Louise Ciccone, 1958) is a US singer, songwriter, and actor, and Sean Penn (born 1960) is a US actor and filmmaker.
 The two met and married in 1985.
 In 1989, Madonna filed for divorce, citing irreconcilable differences.
-Both have since been remarried, but never to each other.
+Both have since been remarried, though not to each other.

-LORELAI: I have to be more adult about this.
-I mean, if the country club life is what she wants, more power to her, right?
+LORELAI: If the country club life is what she wants, more power to her, right?
 You know, little white gloves and coming-out parties?
 That makes some girls happy, right?

-— Prozac (fluoxetine) is an antidepressant medication prescribed to treat clinical depression, as well as some anxiety and eating disorders.
-It belongs to a class of drugs called selective serotonin reputake inhibitors (SSRIs).
+- Prozac (fluoxetine) is an antidepressant medication prescribed to treat clinical depression, as well as some anxiety and eating disorders.
+It belongs to the class of drugs known as selective serotonin reuptake inhibitors (SSRIs).

 — This song was originally called “Moonlight on the Meadow” and was written in 1935 for use in the Marx Brothers film A Night at the Opera.
 However, the song was not used, and Hammerstein adapted the lyrics to be “A Kiss to Build a Dream On.”
 Louis Armstrong recorded the song in 1951.

-— Hammerstein was one half of famed musical theater writing duo Rodgers and Hammerstein, along with composer Richard Rodgers.
+- Hammerstein was one half of the famed musical-theatre writing duo Rodgers and Hammerstein along with composer Richard Rodgers.

 MRS. SHALES: Oh!
 Sister Sledge!
 Excuse me.

-Episode context: Mrs. Shales, the mother of the brides, is giddy with relief that the wedding is over and her spoiled daughters will be moving across the country to Tuscon, Arizona.
-The song begins as she is conversing with Lorelai, and she rushes off to dance.
+“We Are Family” begins to play as Mrs. Shales converses with Lorelai, and she rushes off to dance.
 The song continues in the background during Lorelai and Rory’s reconciliation.
 The scene closes on Mrs. Shales and her daughters and sons-in-law dancing a conga line.

 EMILY: You brought us used dessert?